ywang037/Federated-Learning-PyTorch/.ipynb_checkpoints/REPRODUCE_FL_GS2-checkpoint.md

 * The learning rate found using coarse search will be marked as "done cs"
 * The learning rate found using further finer search will be marked as "done fs"
 * Default number of rounds is 200, if any run differs, then it will be marked as XX.XX%-XXX
-* If two lr ties in test acc, then the larger one will be picked, in order to avoid stuck in saddle points or local minimum.
+* If two lr ties in test acc,
+    1. 0.08 ties with 0.1, then take 0.1, to use larger ones for quicker convergence hopefully
+    2. 0.1 ties with 0.2, then take 0.1, to use smaller ones for better stability hopeflly
+    3. 0.08 ties with 0.2, then take 0.08, to use smaller ones for better stability hopeflly

 ##### CNN/IID